SkywardSyntax/STLViewer/README.md

 4. Open your browser and navigate to `http://localhost:3000`.

-5. Upload an STL file using the file input.
+5. Upload a glTF file using the file input.

-6. The STL file will be rendered using custom WebGL2 rendering logic.
+6. The glTF file will be rendered using custom WebGL2 rendering logic.

 ### Click and Drag Functionality

-To rotate the STL file, click and drag on the canvas.
+To rotate the glTF file, click and drag on the canvas.
 The rotation will be updated based on the mouse movement.

 ### Error Handling

 #### RangeError Exceptions

 If a RangeError occurs, it indicates an out-of-bounds access.
-This can happen if the STL file is malformed or if there is an issue with the file reading process.
+This can happen if the glTF file is malformed or if there is an issue with the file reading process.
 The application will display an error message indicating the RangeError.

 **Resolution Steps:**
-1. Verify the integrity of the STL file.
+1. Verify the integrity of the glTF file.
 Ensure it is not corrupted.
 2. Check the file reading process for any potential issues.
-3. Ensure the STL file is in binary format, as ASCII STL files are not supported.

 #### Out-of-Bounds Access Errors

-Out-of-bounds access errors can occur if the application tries to read data outside the bounds of the STL file.
+Out-of-bounds access errors can occur if the application tries to read data outside the bounds of the glTF file.
 This can happen if the file is corrupted or if there is an issue with the file reading process.
 The application will display an error message indicating the out-of-bounds access error.

 **Resolution Steps:**
-1. Verify the integrity of the STL file.
+1. Verify the integrity of the glTF file.
 Ensure it is not corrupted.
 2. Check the file reading process for any potential issues.
-3. Ensure the STL file is in binary format, as ASCII STL files are not supported.

 #### WebGL Initialization Errors